open2c/cooler/docs/index.rst

 Cooler
 ======

-Cooler is a support library for a sparse, compressed, binary persistent storage format for Hi-C contact matrices, called cool or COOL.
+*Cooler* is a Python support library for .cool files: an efficient storage format for high resolution genomic interaction matrices.

-Cooler aims to provide the following functionality:
+*Cooler* aims to provide the following functionality:

 * Generate contact matrices from contact lists at arbitrary resolutions.
-* Store contact matrices efficiently in ``cool`` format.
+* Store contact matrices efficiently in .cool format.
 * Perform out-of-core genome wide contact matrix normalization (a.k.a. balancing).
 * Perform fast range queries on a contact matrix.
 * Convert contact matrices between formats.
 * Provide a clean and well-documented Python API to work with Hi-C data.

+Follow *cooler* development on `GitHub <https://github.com/mirnylab/cooler>`_.

 Contents: